Zafuzi/enso/README.md

 # ENSO

+*** ARCHIVED ***
+I have moved this project to bitbucket: https://bitbucket.org/zafuzi/enso/src/main/

 ## about
 This is a small project that I intend to maintain as a way for me to quickly get up and running with new meteor projects